 WW1 Commemoration Service – St Leonard’s Parish Church – Sunday 3rd August 2014

-A special service of commemoration will be held in St Leonard’s Parish Church on Sunday 3rd August at 3:30pm - the eve of the 100th anniversary of the start of World War 1.
+A special service of commemoration was held in St Leonard’s Parish Church on Sunday 3rd August - the eve of the 100th anniversary of the start of World War 1.
 Photos from the afternoon are in the church photos section of our website.

 Our Parish Archivist, Lynda Hardy, has undertaken a great deal of research into the lives and tragic deaths of these men.
 At various points during the service, some of their short but very poignant biographies will be read out by representatives from local youth groups who have been invited to take part.
 It is hoped that many people from across the local community in Heston will also attend.